-Recent Committee hearings: Hearing with the head of the parliamentary group of Fatah at the 139th IPU Assembly (October 2018)
+Recent Committee hearing: Hearing with the head of the Fatah parliamentary group at the 139th IPU Assembly (October 2018)

-- Communication from the authorities: Letter from the Speaker of the Palestinian National Council (August 2018) - Communication from the complainant: (September 2018) - Communication from the IPU: Letter to the Speaker of the Palestinian National Council (September 2018) - Communication from the IPU to the complainant (September 2018)
+- Communication from the authorities: Letter from the Speaker of the Palestinian National Council (August 2018) - Communication from the complainant: (September 2018) - Communication from the IPU: Letter to the Speaker of the Palestinian National Council (September 2018) - Communication from the IPU to the complainant: September 2018 exile since 2011 and is unable to travel to Palestine for fear of imprisonment.
+He is reportedly facing acts of intimidation, as Fatah has launched several campaigns to damage his reputation in Palestine.